logiceditor-com/le-dsl-fsm/README.md

 For public support, please ask a question at http://stackoverflow.com, and send a link to it to a project maintainer, Alexander Gladysh at ag@logiceditor.com.
-You can also use Lua mailing list, but please CC the maintainer explicitly and write `lua-dsl-fsm` somewhere in the subject.
+You can also use Lua mailing list, but please CC the maintainer and write `lua-dsl-fsm` somewhere in the subject.

 Private consulting is available on commercial basis.
 Should you need it, please contact LogicEditor at consulting@logiceditor.com.